Dunstaffnage Castle

 • Style: Perfect for history enthusiasts.

-• Access: Roads are clearly marked and accessible, the castle is a 5-minute walk from the car parks down a paved track.
-The castle requires admission tickets, from the onsite admissions office and shop.
+• Access: Roads are clearly marked and accessible; the castle is a 5-minute walk from the car parks down a paved track.
+The castle requires admission tickets from the on-site admissions office and shop.

 • What to pack: sturdy footwear and weatherproof clothing if wanting to do longer walks in the nearby woodland and to climb the castle towers.